How To Bathe Baby

 Let your baby take a few moments in the bath to enjoy the warm water.
-Pour cupfuls of water over her body to keep her warm.
+Gently pour warm water over her body as she playfully splashes around in the bucket or tub.
 Be mindful of running water directly from the tap as water temperature can sometimes change suddenly.

 Wrap both hands around your baby's chest under her arms, support her head, and lift her out of the bath and quickly wrap her in a towel.

 Dry your baby well in all the creases, as excessive moisture could lead to skin irritation.
 Pat her skin dry to avoid skin damage.

 Before dressing your baby, apply a gentle baby powder like JOHNSON'S® Baby Powder and a gentle baby moisturizer, such as hypoallergenic JOHNSON'S® Baby Lotion, to keep your baby’s delicate skin soft and healthy.

 Some important Tips on how to give a baby a bath

 - Clean only what you can see on the outside; avoid putting anything deep into your baby's ear canal or nose

 - Every baby is different.
 Some don’t like to be bathed too soon after feeding.
 Many moms find that the ideal time for bathing a baby is before she eats.